opoopop/CAS779-String-Process-Algorithms-Project/README.md

 operation 1:
 operation 2:

-Test 1 to 4 include different small cases in order to prove the correctness of algorithm
+Test 1 to 4 include different small cases in order to prove the correctness of algorithm.

 1:
 multi test cases; n=500; each case with 500 queries; small m(1 to 10); different possibility of update operation; different lengths of segmenst; differents gaps between segments;
 different forms of string s: all with 'a'; all random characters; with the form of 'ababab...'